sagemath/trac_to_gh/Issue 5828.md

 # Issue 5828: number fields -- serious bug in coercion to a relative extension of degree 1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5828

 Original creator: was